Thursday, February 8, 2024

 A while ago, a concert programme appeared on ebay.
 It's still there, and I'm not surprised.

 Ladbroke Hall.
 Mainly home of amateurs and singing teachers.
 Claude Ravenhill?
 Who is, or rather 'was', he?
-The artists .. well every lover of Victorian music making knows Edith Wynne ... why is she slumming at Ladbroke Hall?
+The artists .. well every lover of Victorian music making knows Edith Wynne ... why is she slumming it at Ladbroke Hall?

 The others?
 Well, I of course, know .. or know 'of' nearly all of them.
 Marginal professionals and dilettantes.
 But Mr Ravenhill and Mr Hammond escaped even me.

 So I googled 'Ravenhill'.
 And what?!
 This programme appears on a number of websites.
 Why?
 I am pretty sure that the websiters know nothing about its cast list ... so why?
-Well, as so often, it is case Ganzl Pollaky inc ..
+Well, as so often, it is a case for Ganzl Pollaky inc ..
 Here we go.

 I started with 'Claude'.
 He was apparently the plaque tournant of the show.
 And that name reeked of pseudo.
 It reeked right.
-But his hometown papers weren't reticent about unveiling his name and origins and early career so he wasn't terribly hard to clear up, after half a morning's slog.
+But his hometown papers weren't reticent about unveiling his name and origins and his early career so he wasn't terribly hard to clear up, after half a morning's slog.

 'RAVENSHILL, Claude' [COX, George] (b Upottery, East Devon x 2 August 1846; d Bayswater January 1907).
 Son of William Joseph Cox, publican of the Ashsprington Inn, and his wife Virginia.

 He took his first musical steps, while working as an Exter bank clerk, with the considerable Exeter Oratorio Society and I see him taking the quartet music in Elijah with them as early as 1866.
-By 1871 he was solo tenor alongside Blanche Cole and Joseph Lander in The Creation, then The Messiah with Ellen Horne, when he visited Taunton and Ilfracombe he was billed as 'of the Exeter Oratorio Society'.
+By 1871 he was solo tenor alongside Blanche Cole and Joseph Lander in The Creation, then The Messiah with Ellen Horne, and when he visited Taunton and Ilfracombe he was billed as 'of the Exeter Oratorio Society'.
 At some stage, also, before 1875, he joined the Exeter Cathedral choir.
 But he was 'late of' by 1877.

 By 1879, singing The Creation at Exeter, he was billed as 'of the Albert Hall Concerts'.
-Well, if it were the Albert Hall almost-amateur affairs in the afternoon .. but by 1882 I see him up there on a bill with Christie Nilsson, Trebelli, Maybrick, Joseph Maas et al. And later at the Hall's Burns Night and St Patrick's Day concerts.
+Well, if it were the Albert Hall almost-amateur affairs in the afternoon .. but by 1882 I see him up there on a bill with Christine Nilsson, Trebelli, Maybrick, Joseph Maas et al. And later at the Hall's Burns Night and St Patrick's Day concerts.

-He seems to have made some appearances with W H Burgon's little company, as well as on Hastings Pier and the at the Crystal Palace afternoons, and on one occasion, in 1890, he went on in very extremis for Sims Reeves!
+He seems to have made some appearances with W H Burgon's little company, as well as on Hastings Pier and at the Crystal Palace afternoons, and on one occasion, in 1890, he went on in very extremis for Sims Reeves!
 And was 2nd tenor to Henry Piercey in a 'Cheltenham Music Festival'.
 He sang with Rosalind Ellicott in Gloucester Cathedral, in the Clifton Chamber Concerts, at Weymouth in The Prodigal Son and May Day, at Portmouth with Zipporah Montieth ...

 And then it was 1 December 1891.

-He gave a number of like concerts in the years to come, made appearances at Devon occasions, in the odd minor concert (Emma Barker's, Beata Francis's &c), but mostly worked as a teacher in the years up to his death in 1907 at the age of 60.
+He gave a number of like concerts in the years to come, made appearances at Devon occasions, in the odd minor concert (Emma Barker's, Beata Francis's &c), but mostly worked as a teacher in the years up to his death in 1907, at the age of 60.
 Margaret died 19 November 1909 aged 61.

 He had rather more success as Mr Cox than as Mr Ravenhill.